kianjad/Crypto-Price-Prediction/README.md

 2. **Applies Breeden-Litzenberger** to extract the risk-neutral density (Q-measure) for each expiry
 3. **Estimates the real-world density** (P-measure) from historical log-returns via CoinGecko, and compares it to the market-implied one

-The gap between Q and P is economically meaningful — it reflects the **variance risk premium** and crash risk aversion embedded in options prices.
+The gap between Q and P is economically meaningful, it reflects the **variance risk premium** and crash risk aversion embedded in options prices.

 ---